-SATCOM is important for communications networks as military forces increasingly rely on space-based assets to complete their missions.
+Airborne SATCOM Market is important for communications networks as military forces increasingly rely on space-based assets to complete their missions, thus increasing the Airborne SATCOM market size.
 This ensures that users are always connected and prepared for the growing amount of data that will be collected and disseminated on the ground, in the air, and in orbit.
-SATCOM allows an expanded picture for decision-making and an unbroken flow of data.
+Airborne SATCOM market size allows an expanded picture for decision-making and an unbroken flow of data.
 ISR (Intelligence, Surveillance, and Reconnaissance) footage from military aircraft can be streamed in high definition to troops on the ground or at other command centers.
 To keep everyone informed and prepared for action, airborne command and control and tactical communications are used, such as transmitting real-time information to troops above drop zones and in enemy sites.
 Through videoconferencing, phone, and data communication, commanders in flight can undertake mission planning and will always be aware of what is happening, ready to carry out strategic decisions at a moment’s notice.

-Proliferation of UAVs will be one of the primary drivers of the market.
-As drones continue to replace manned platforms, the need for airborne SATCOM solutions will continue to increase.
-The increasing demand for net centric warfare capability will also drive the growth of airborne satellite communications market.
+Proliferation of UAVs will be one of the primary drivers for the airborne SATCOM market growth.
+As drones continue to replace manned platforms, the airborne SATCOM market growth will continue to increase.
+The airborne SATCOM market forecast the increasing demand for net-centric warfare capability will also drive the growth of airborne satellite communications market.

-Increasing need for low latency airborne SATCOM will continue to drive the market.
-Increasing defense spending will drive the market for new procurement activities and upgrades to existing platforms with newer technologies and capabilities.
+Airborne SATCOM market trends Increasing need for low-latency airborne SATCOM will continue to drive the market.
+Increasing defense spending will drive the market for new procurement activities and upgrades to existing platforms with newer technologies and airborne SATCOM market trends.
 Demand for persistent and resilient SATCOM systems will continue to be a significant driver for the airborne SATCOM market.

-THALES TO FIT SECURE SATCOM SOLUTION TO FRENCH MILITARY TANKER AIRCRAFT.
-The French Defense Purchasing Agency (DGA) has given Thales and its partners the 17-year MELISSA2 contract for the development, integration, and support of aircraft satcom stations as part of France’s SYRACUSE IV military satellite telephony programme.
+Airborne SATCOM market analysis, the French Defense Purchasing Agency (DGA) has given Thales and its partners the 17-year MELISSA2 contract for the development, integration, and support of aircraft satcom stations as part of France’s SYRACUSE IV military satellite telephony programme.
 Thales will deliver a robust, high-data-rate satellite station capable of connecting substantial military aircraft in all situations to satisfy the French Air and Space Force’s connectivity requirements as high-intensity conflict reemerges.
 The Thales terminal is based on a satcom device that has successfully completed over 30,000 commercial flight hours.
 The militarized version is especially made to stay connected to command centers when operating in congested areas and under adverse flying and weather circumstances.